github/CodeSearchNet/README.md

 }
 ```

-Furthermore, summary statistics such as row counts and token length histograms can be found in [this notebook](notebooks/ExploreData.ipynb)
+Summary statistics such as row counts and token length histograms can be found in [this notebook](notebooks/ExploreData.ipynb)

 ## Downloading Data from S3